Brad Pitt, Jennifer Aniston Texting Again? Actor ‘Incredibly Grateful’ To Ex

 The insider further implied the possibility of a different kind of Brad Pitt-Jennifer Aniston team up, recalling how the two “were once a formidable producing partnership.”

-Of course, it is better to take this with a grain of salt as the actor is already linked to quite a number of women after the divorce with Angelina including Kate Hudson.
+Of course, it is better to take this with a grain of salt as the actor is already linked to quite a number of women after the divorce with Angelina, including Kate Hudson.

 Meanwhile, a report from Page Six claims how Brad Pitt has been communicating with Jennifer Aniston through a significant number of text messages.
 Apparently, the chain of messages from the actor began when he decided to greet Jennifer on her 48th birthday on February 11.

-However, the outlet cited a source who explained that the messages were only friendly chit-chat and is not worth categorizing down the romance lane.
+However, the outlet cited a source who explained that the messages were only friendly chit-chat and are not worth categorizing down the romance lane.

 “They have been texting and have been in touch.
 There has just been some friendly back and forth, nothing more than that,” the source said.